AMTeam-Heig/Project_01/README.md

 </p>

 ### Objectif
-The main goal of this project is to implement a simple version of https://stackoverflow.com/ website :
+The main goal of this project is to implement a simple version of [stack overflow](https://stackoverflow.com/) website :

 ### Quick start